University of Dundee, BSc International Business with Marketing

 At Imperial, I was lucky enough to be elected as a Class Chair for the programme.
-As I have been passionate about student experience, Imperial gave me the greatest opportunity to apply for the position of the Dean’s Student Advisory Council – Chair.
+As I have been passionate about student experience, Imperial gave me the greatest opportunity to apply for the position of the Dean’s Student Advisory Council (DSAC) – Chair.
 I had to go through a formal interview and finally, I was successful.
 This has been one of the greatest and proudest moments of my life.
 I have been lucky enough to help other fellow chairs, raise student concerns to the school and most importantly working with Staff and the Dean’s office to continuously improve the student experience at the Business School.

 Have you had opportunities to work/socialise with students across programmes within the Business School?

 Due to becoming the chair of DSAC I had the opportunity to interact with all the other Chairs from every cohort.
 We constantly meet and discuss student feedback as well as ideas that we can propose to the School.
 In addition, this year as DSAC we created and established a few committees like Wellbeing and Environmental Committee.
 This way, I was able to meet people from different cohorts and work together on ideas around wellbeing and environmental sustainability.

 How have you benefited from the Business School’s connection to the Imperial College London community?

 The Business School’s connections have benefited me greatly.
 The connections of Imperial surpass the physical boundaries of London or United Kingdom.
 When I got accepted into Imperial after a small period, I was lucky to be invited to a Greek Alumni event in Athens where I had the chance to meet Francisco Veloso, Dean of Imperial College Business School, even before starting on the programme.
 When you enter Imperial, you enter a community all over the world.
 It is a unique feeling and you understand the connections Imperial has which can benefit you, your whole career.